Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Conclusion

 However, while our continuous-time models provide valuable insights, they are based on deterministic settings and simplified objective functions.
 Extending these models to handle stochasticity, high-dimensional parameter spaces, and the complex architectures of modern neural networks is a natural next step.
 Furthermore, addressing the computational complexity associated with solving integro-differential equations is essential for enhancing their practical applicability, highlighting the need for efficient computational strategies.

 In conclusion, our findings suggest that the integro-differential approach not only provides a valid method for representing the dynamics of AdaGrad, RMSProp, and Adam in a continuous-time framework but also serves as a powerful tool for advancing the theoretical understanding of these widely used optimization algorithms.
 By bridging discrete and continuous optimization methods, this approach has the potential to inspire novel methodologies and applications in AI research that involve memory (nonlocal) effects.
-Such applications include nonlocal Lagrangian or Hamiltonian formalisms and the extension of Noether's Theorem for nonlocal Lagrangians, which we could further explore in future work \cite{Heredia2021, Heredia2023}.
+Such applications include nonlocal Lagrangian and Hamiltonian formalisms, as well as extensions of Noether’s theorem to nonlocal Lagrangians, which may be further explored in future work \cite{heredia2025nonlocalmechanics}.
+In this direction, the second-order extension of the present framework for Adam, together with the associated Lagrangian-like formulation proposed for this optimizer, provides a natural continuation of the ideas developed here \cite{heredia2026adamadamlikelagrangianssecondorder}.